tynidev/davinci-resolve-scorebug/README.md

 - **Whiteout Markers**: Creates a clean timeline by converting colored markers to white
 - **Restore Marker Colors**: Reverts whiteout markers back to their original colors

+## Project Structure

+The scripts are organized into folders:
+- **comp/**: Contains all the main script files that can be run from the DaVinci Resolve Fusion Scripts menu
+- **Utility/**: Contains utility modules that provide shared functionality to the main scripts

 ## Requirements

 - DaVinci Resolve 18 or newer